 What video editor I personally recommend

-I have been running a video editing agency for more than 3 years now and I have tried a number of different video editors.
-I have also written another article about the best YouTube video editors which you can look at.
+I have been running a video editing agency for more than 5 years now and I have tried a number of different video editors.

-The only piece of software we are using right now at Veedyou is Premiere Pro.
+The only piece of software we are using right now at Veedyou is Premiere Pro and After Effects.
 So that is what I recommend for a number of reasons that I am going to list below.

 With that out of the way, here is why I use Premiere Pro:

 - I get access to a HUGE number of templates, presets, effects, and transitions

 - Many of my clients and collaborators use it and exchanging project files is important for my workflow.

 - You can easily import After Effects sequences in the Premiere timeline

 Cristian Stanciu is a freelance video editor, owner, and post-production coordinator of Veedyou Media – a company offering video editing services to videographers, marketing agencies, video production studios, or brands all over the globe.